URI-ABD/cakes-paper/reviewer-response.md

 *Do these 2 tools return the same result?
 If so, why use multiple tools?
 If not, then the evaluation is flawed.*

 We don't have a python wrapper for cakes, and the other tools were in python.
 There is only one ground truth.
-Fix language starting in Results. **Najib, can you handle this one?**
+Fix language starting in Results. **Najib, can you handle this one?** (NI)

 # Minor comments